-Yes No C2 Do you have a policy of placing students on a waiting list? $\checkmark$ C2 If yes, please answer the questions below for Fall 2014 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list
+Yes No C2 Do you have a policy of placing students on a waiting list? ✓ C2 If yes, please answer the questions below for Fall 2015 admissions: C2 Number of qualified applicants offered a place on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
+Ca If you do you release that information to students?

-- C2 Number of wait-listed students admitted - C2 Is your waiting list ranked? - C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?
+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?